kapitoshk4/tech-trends-analyzer/README.md

 # tech-trends-analyzer

-This project is a web scraper and data analyzer for Python job vacanci

-es on the [DOU website](https://jobs.dou.ua/).
+This project is a web scraper and data analyzer for Python job vacancies on the [DOU website](https://jobs.dou.ua/).
 It collects job listings based on experience levels, extracts relevant data like job title, company, required technologies, and experience level, and then generates visual analyses of technology trends.
+`

 ## Installation
    ```bash